nci/scores/docs/paper.md

 `METplus` [@Brown:2021] is widely used by weather and climate model developers. `METplus` includes a database and a visualisation system, with Python and shell script wrappers to utilise the complex `MET` package.
 Verification scores in `MET` are implemented in C++ rather than Python.

-`Verif` [@nipen2023verif] is a command line tool for generating verification plots and is utilised very differently to `scores`.
+`Verif` [@nipen2023verif] is a command line tool for generating verification plots where `scores` provides a Python API for generating numerical scores.

 `Pysteps` [@gmd-12-4185-2019; @Imhoff:2023] is a package for short-term ensemble prediction systems, and includes a significant verification submodule with many useful verification scores.
 As `Pysteps` includes functionality well beyond verification, it is not as modular.